136185925/STM32F769I-DISCO-USB-Audio-Upsampler/README.md

 PCM → −1 dB → 4×zero insertion → 14th-order Chebyshev-I IIR → 32-tap FIR phase equalization → four-phase TPDF + 2nd order Noise shaping → 16-bit quantization → S/PDIF

+## 4X BTR NS2
+Replace the Chebyshev filter with a less aggressive butterworth filter，raise the passband cutoff frequency at 44.1kHz from 20k to 22k，at 48kHz from 20k to 24k，reduce phase correction by 35%，to obtain richer musical information

 ## Phase and Clock Jitter
 PLLI2S directly generates the SAI2/S/PDIF clock.
 As long as the CPU can complete buffer filling before the DMA deadline,  the filtering algorithm will not change the S/PDIF clock edges.